 THE INDUSTRY LEADERS – BRC GLOBAL STANDARDS

-The BRC Global Standards are industry-leading Technical Standards that specify requirements to be met by an organisation to enable the production, packaging, storage and distribution of safe food and consumer products.
+The BRC Global Standards are industry-leading Technical Standards that specify requirements to be met by an organization to enable the production, packaging, storage and distribution of safe food and consumer products.

 The current relevant standards are the BRC Global Standard for Food Safety (Issue 7), the BRC Global Standard for Packaging and Packaging Materials (Issue 5), and the BRC Global Standard for Storage and Distribution (Issue 3).